AhmedIbrahimAbdellatif/RealTimeApp-AspNetCore-SignalR/README.md

 - A stateless request-response protocol
 - Whenever the client wants to refresh its data, it has to make a request to the server
-- There is not means by which the server can push data to the client
+- There is no means by which the server can push data to the client
 - The problem is very clear in a scenario when the state changes and the client doesn't know about the change until it refreshes or sends a new request to the server

 ***